 Some common benefits of lemongrass include:

-- Lemongrass improves your digestive functioning during pregnancy, and the antiseptic compounds of the herb kill harmful bacteria in your gastrointestinal tract.
+- Lemongrass improves your digestive functioning during pregnancy, and the antiseptic compounds of the herb aid in prenatal nutrition by killing the harmful bacteria in your gastrointestinal tract.

-- The destruction of harmful parasites and bacteria helps you overcome digestive problems like constipation, indigestion, stomach spasms, cramps, bloating, and diarrhea.
-Lemongrass tea possesses antimicrobial properties that help treat gastroenteritis.
+- The destruction of harmful parasites and bacteria helps you overcome digestive disorders and problems like constipation, indigestion, stomach spasms, cramps, bloating, and diarrhea.
+Lemongrass tea possesses antimicrobial properties that help treat gastroenteritisiXInfection of the digestive system causing inflammation in the stomach and intestines. .

 - For optimum digestive health, you can drink a glass of lemongrass tea in healthy condition.
 However, during pregnancy, you should avoid consuming the herbal tea.

-- The anti-atherosclerosis and anti-cholesterol properties of lemongrass help absorb excess cholesterol from your intestine.
+- The anti-atherosclerosisiXHardening of the arteries due to accumulation of fats, cholesterol, and other substances. and anti-cholesterol properties of lemongrass help absorb excess cholesterol from your intestine.

-- Additionally, it helps in oxidation of the LDL-cholesterol present in your blood that helps you overcome atherosclerotic plaque buildup.
+- Additionally, it helps in oxidation of the LDL-cholesteroliXBad cholesterol, whose increased levels may raise the risk for heart problems. present in your blood that helps you overcome atherosclerotic plaque buildup.

 - As lemongrass is a rich source of potassium, it lowers and regulates your blood pressure level.

-- When you suffer from hypertension during pregnancy, you can try drinking a cup of hot and brewing lemongrass tea, which quickly brings down your blood pressure level to normal.
+- According to a CDC report, the prevalence of hypertensive disorders of pregnancy (HDP) among delivery hospitalizations increased from 13.3% to 15.9% during 2017–2019.
+When you suffer from hypertension during pregnancy, you can try drinking a cup of hot and brewing lemongrass tea, which quickly brings down your blood pressure level to normal.
 But you should only consume the tea once you consult your gynecologist.

 - Consuming lemongrass tea helps cleanse and detoxify your body.
 Its diuretic property flushes unwanted uric acid, toxins, and bad cholesterol from your body.